HenrikDK/DeltaForce/README.md

 # DeltaForce
-Containerized DB migration tool that runs scripts from a git repository folder
+A simple containerized DB migration application that will run sql scripts from a git repository folder